Edwin Ferdinand Lee: Episcopal ministry

 Rev. Lee was elected a missionary bishop at the Methodist Episcopal Church General Conference of 1928.
 He was assigned to the Manila Episcopal Area of the Philippine Islands Central Conference.
 The Manila Area included Malaysia and the Philippines.

 Bishop Lee was a delegate to the International Missionary Conference in Madras, India (1938).
 He was made a Fellow of the Royal Geographical Society, London.
 He was a member of the American Academy of Political and Social Science, New York City.
 His great interest and involvement in the Far East led him to membership in the American Institute of Pacific Relations, Chicago, as well as the Council on Foreign Relations.
 Bishop Lee also was appointed in 1944 the director of the General Commission on Army and Navy Chaplains in Washington, D.C.
 His offices were at 1137 Woodward Building in Washington.

 Honors and awards

 Bishop Lee was made a Decorated Officer of the Academy, Order of University Palms (France) in 1919.
-He received the Cross of Mercy from Jugoslavia in 1921.
+He received the Cross of Mercy from Yugoslavia in 1921.
 He also received the (British) King George V Silver Jubilee Medal in 1935.

 Bishop Lee was also honored with several honorary doctorates.
 He received a D.D.
 (1918) and an LL.D.
 (1939) from Upper Iowa University.
 He was also given a D.D. degree by Garrett Graduate School of Theology in 1928.
 And in 1945 Northwestern University honored him with the S.T.D. degree.